How To Roast A Turkey In The Oven?

 - bouquet garni of thyme, bay leaf, parsley

-This delicious turkey dressing when cooked looks so very appetizing and your guests will rave about it!
+This delicious turkey dressing when cooked looks very appetizing and your guests will rave about it!

 As A Guide: